Crime Traveller

 Andy Kahan’s expert knowledge of human trafficking validates this scourge in H-town.
 “One of the main hubs is in the greater Houston area at I-59 and Bissonnet,” Kahan said.

-DOJ also points out the primary factors contributing to high levels of traffickings in Houston can be easily divided into transportation, demographic, and labor factors.
+DOJ also points out the primary factors contributing to high levels of trafficking in Houston can be easily divided into transportation, demographic, and labor factors.
 For example, the interstate(I-10) corridor links El Paso and Houston, thus allowing easy transportation of trafficked victims entering the U.S. border from Latin America.
-Most of these victims (boys included) come from Asia, Central America and Mexico.
+Most of these victims (boys included) come from Asia, Central America, and Mexico.

 The Houston sex trafficking epidemic is so notoriously widespread that local advocate Elijah Rising founded the Museum of Modern Day Slavery.
 Rising’s museum is known as the only education center in the world dedicated to fighting human sex trafficking in the 21st century.